 Homework is given to children each Friday for the following week.
 Please could your child return it to school on the next Thursday.
 The children are encouraged to complete it neatly and independently where appropriate.
 You are welcome to help/support your child with their homework.
 Please could you add a comment to say how you have helped, in order to show the teacher your child’s true understanding.

-TEACHING STYLES A variety of teaching styles is used to deliver the curriculum.
+TEACHING STYLES A variety of teaching styles are used to deliver the curriculum.
 Sometimes the whole class is involved, in discussion or instruction, as in Literacy or Numeracy lessons, in specific skills teaching in subjects such as ICT, or in a whole class activity such as P.E. or drama.
-At other times teachers work with a group of children who may be at a similar level, a mixed ability group or with individual children, whichever teaching method may be most appropriate for the children’s needs.
+At other times teachers work with a group of children, who may be at a similar level, a mixed ability group or with individual children, whichever teaching method may be most appropriate for the children’s needs.
 Children also learn from each other through co-operating in groups and working independently on set tasks.
+Assessment for learning is a key approach that we adopt at Culworth.
+We encourage our pupils to be reflective in their learning.
+We provide opportunities for our children to ask questions, probe deeper and learn independently with guided support.
+Teachers and staff ask open questions, which inspire children to be deeper thinkers, giving adequate time for students to fully consider their responses.

 ASSESSMENT Careful records are kept to inform us about children’s progress and on areas for future development in all curriculum areas.
 Progress is discussed with parents at two parents’ evenings in the Autumn Term and Spring Term and a full report is sent in the summer term.

-Foundation Stage Profile During their first year of school Reception children are assessed through observation and discussion, ensuring they are meeting the requirements of the Curriculum Guidance for the Foundation Stage.
-These assessments are kept in a portfolio for each child and are shared with the parents.
+Foundation Stage Profile During their first year of school, Reception children are assessed through observation and discussion, ensuring they are meeting the requirements of the Curriculum Guidance for the Foundation Stage.
+These assessments are recorded in Tapestry (an online portfolio) for each child and are shared with the parents.

 Culworth Church of England Primary Academy The Green Culworth Banbury Oxon OX17 2BB